SFPC/BeginningCodersBootcamp/curriculum/1_graphics_variables_and_functions.md

 ### An aside: mouse position

+// TODO: take this out, move to day 2

 There are special built in variables to openFrameworks that allow you to access the position of the mouse.
 These are called `mouseX` and `mouseY`.
 For example, if you want to draw a circle at the position of the mouse:

 ```cpp